AABoyles/bioseq-js/README.md

 ### API

-bioseq is an object with the following contents:
+bioseq is an object with the following functions: align, cigar2gaps, cigar2str, bsg_enc_seq, gen_query_profile, gen_score_matrix, makeAlphabetMap, and

-* align - The main function.
-* cigar2gaps -
-* cigar2str -
-* bsg_enc_seq -
-* gen_query_profile -
-* gen_score_matrix -
-* nt5 - An array of length 256, which is treated as a default encoding table.
+makeIntArray.

 In general, the only functions of general interest are `align` and `cigar2*`, so let's talk about those.

 #### bioseq.align

-align is the most important function in bioseq.
+`align` is the fundamental function of `bioseq`.
 It accepts seven parameters:

+* *target* - target string
+* *query*  - query string or query profile

+And, optionally:

-* isLocal - A boolean variable indicating whether this is a local alignment (passing false results in a global alignment)
+* is_local - perform local alignment
-* target - A literal string sequence of nucleotide letters representing the super-segment of DNA to which the other sequence is to be aligned.
-* query - A literal string sequence of nucleotide letters representing the segment of DNA which is to be aligned to `target`.
-* matrix - square score matrix or [match, mismatch] array
+* matrix   - square score matrix or [match,mismatch] array
-* gapsc - [gap_open, gap_ext] array; k-length gap costs gap_open + gap_ext
+* gapsc    - [gap_open,gap_ext] array; k-length gap costs gap_open+gap_ext
 * w        - bandwidth, disabled by default
 * table    - encoding table.
 It defaults to bioseq.nt5.

+Returns an object containing a `score`, `position`, and `CIGAR`.
+CIGAR is encoded in the BAM way, where higher 28 bits keeps the length and lower 4 bits the operation in order of 'MIDNSH'.
+See `bioseq.cigar2str()` for converting CIGAR to string.

 #### bioseq.cigar2str